SondreNjaastad/flexbar-LeagueOfLegends/README.md

    - Open FlexDesigner
    - Navigate to the **League of Legends** section in the key library
    - Drag desired keys to your FlexBar layout
-3. **Configure Keys** (if needed):
-   - Right-click any key to access settings
-   - Customize display options and appearance

 ## 🎯 Usage